jmouchawar/stocks/README.md

 ### Index

-- .R: contains functions and data cleaning which are used in the markdown document
+- forecast_stocks.R: contains functions and data cleaning which are used in the markdown document
-- .Rmd: the finalized report in a Rmarkdown file
+- forecast_stock_growth.Rmd: the finalized report in a Rmarkdown file
--
+- forecast_stock_growth.html: the finalized report in an html file

+Display the final writeup in a Rmarkdown file, using [BitBucket HTML Preview](https://github.com/htmlpreview/htmlpreview.github.com), by clicking [here](http://htmlpreview.github.io/?https://github.com/jmouchawar/stocks/blob/master/forecast_stock_growth.html).